andersblberg/morning_greetings/README.md

 python main.py
 ```

 By default, greetings are sent at **8:00 AM** each day.
 You can adjust this in the script to test functionality more frequently.
+But in the main.py there is a commented section for test purposes where the messages are sent every 10 seconds instead of only 08:00 AM.

 ### Running for Testing Purposes
 Modify the schedule to send greetings every 10 seconds instead of daily: